VRS0/Titanic-Survival-Prediction/README.md

 - Try feature engineering (combine or extract new features)
 - Use Hyperparameter tuning (GridSearchCV / RandomizedSearchCV)
 - Experiment with Ensemble techniques

----

-## 📂 Notebook
-You can check out the full implementation in my Jupyter Notebook in this repo.